Web Services APIs

 query parameter in every request.

-Your default access token is available on your Account dashboard.
+Your default access token is available on the right side of your Developer Console homepage.
 You can also create and manage additional tokens on your Access tokens page or with the Tokens API.

 When you create a new access token, you can give it one or more token scopes.
 Each scope adds a different permission to the token, allowing it to be used to access restricted APIs.
 Throughout this documentation, we specify the scope required to access each endpoint.
 If no scope is specified, then your default access token will work to access that endpoint.